Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2: Electronic structure from (100), (110), and (101) surfaces

 To obtain further insights into the band structure, we directly examine the experimental band dispersion.
 Figures 2(d)--2(i) show the ARPES intensity plotted against the in-plane wave vector ($k_y$ or $k_z$) and binding energy ($E_\textrm{B}$) along high-symmetry $k$ cuts, obtained at selected $k_x$ slices of $k_x$ = 1.0 [Figs. 2(d, e)], 0.5 [Figs. 2(f, g)], and 0.0 [Figs. 2(h, i)].
 These plots signify several dispersive bands.
 One can make a clear comparison between the ARPES results and band calculations by following the band dispersion indicated as B1.
 At $k_x \sim 0$ [Fig. 2(h)], one can recognize a band at $E_\textrm{B} \sim 0.2 \textrm{ eV}$ at the X point which disperses upward along the XR cut and crosses $E_\textrm{F}$ (green circle).
 This band disperses back toward higher $E_\textrm{B}$, crossing $E_\textrm{F}$ again (green square) and stays at $E_\textrm{B} \sim 0.5 \textrm{ eV}$ around the R point.
 Along the RZ cut, it touches $E_\textrm{F}$ around the Z point and rapidly disperses toward higher $E_\textrm{B}$ along the Z$\Gamma$ cut.
 A direct comparison with the calculated band dispersions in Fig. 2(i) signifies that the NM calculation (black solid curves) semi-quantitatively reproduces the ARPES-derived band dispersion (dark gray open circles); in particular, regarding a shallow hole band topped at slightly above $E_\textrm{F}$ along the XR cut, producing the $\beta$ and $\gamma$ FSs in Fig. 2(b) as well as the hole band topped at slightly above $E_\textrm{F}$ along the RZ$\Gamma$ cut associated with the $\alpha$ pocket in Fig. 2(b).
 On the other hand, the AFM calculation (red and blue dashed curves; they overlap at $k_x$ = 0) shows a fatal disagreement with the experiment along the XR cut [Fig. 2(i)].
 The hole band which crosses $E_\textrm{F}$ in the experiment sinks well below $E_\textrm{F}$ ($E_\textrm{B} \sim 0.2 \textrm{ eV}$) and stays at $\sim 0.9 \textrm{ eV}$ at the R point, away from the experimental one ($\sim 0.5 \textrm{ eV}$).
 Another hole band at the Z point is topped at far ($\sim 0.2 \textrm{ eV}$) above $E_\textrm{F}$, indicating overestimation of the Fermi wave vector ($k_\textrm{F}$) along the Z$\Gamma$ cut (red arrow).
 Moreover, the $E_\textrm{F}$ crossing of another band midway between Z and $\Gamma$ in the experiment (green triangle) is not reproduced in the AFM calculation.

 We identified an experimental feature which is not reproduced in neither the NM- nor AFM-calculations.
-That is a nearly flat band in the vicinity of $E_\textrm{F}$ along the $\Gamma$XR and $\Gamma$Z cuts in Fig. 2(h) [orange circles in Figs. 2(e), 2(g), and 2(i)].
-It is assigned to the SS, as supported by its $h\nu$-independent band dispersion and also by our surface-weight calculations (for details, see Supplementary Notes 2 and 3).
+That is a nearly flat band in the vicinity of $E_\textrm{F}$ along the $\Gamma$XR and $\Gamma$Z cuts in Fig. 2(h) [near-$E_\textrm{F}$ region of orange circles in Figs. 2(e), 2(g), and 2(i)].
+It is assigned to the surface state (SS), as supported by its $h\nu$-independent band dispersion and also by our slab calculations (for details, see Appendix B and F).
 In fact, the $h\nu$ invariance at the $\overline{\Gamma}$ point can be inferred by looking at the commonly identified near-$E_\textrm{F}$ flat band at X, $\Delta$, and $\Gamma$ points in Figs. 2(d), 2(f) and 2(h) all of which are projected onto the $\overline{\Gamma}$ point in the surface Brillouin zone (BZ), despite a strong intensity modulation due to the matrix-element effect of photoelectron intensity.
+A clear identification of the sharp SS supports good surface quality.
+Moreover, the crystals used in this study is of substantially higher quality, with RRR of 400, than those in other recent reports in 2019--2025, 10 to 200 \cite{Rogers1969, Ryden1970A, Huang1982, PawulaPRB, GregoryRXS, FengNatEle, KarubePRL}.
+Previous ARPES reports did not mention the sample quality in terms of RRR as summarized in the table S1 in Supplemental Note 1\cite{SM2025}.